Growth of automorphisms of virtually special groups: Enhanced JSJ trees

 \subsubsection{Refinements, collapses and deformation spaces}

-Before we start, we fix terminology and recall some classical results.
 Let $G$ be a group.

-If $G\acts T$ and $G\acts S$ are trees, a $G$--equivariant map $\pi\colon T\ra S$ is a \emph{collapse} if it preserves alignment of triples of vertices; equivalently, $S$ is obtained from $T$ by simply collapsing some $G$--orbits of edges.
-The tree $S$ is called a \emph{collapse} of $T$, and $T$ is a \emph{refinement} of $S$.
+If $T$ and $S$ are $G$--trees, a $G$--equivariant map $\pi\colon T\ra S$ is a \emph{collapse} if it preserves alignment of triples of vertices; equivalently, $S$ is obtained from $T$ by collapsing some $G$--orbits of edges.
+The tree $T$ is a \emph{refinement} of $S$.